Dry Eye Treatment Calgary

 - At-home eyelid hygiene regimen including warm compresses, lid massage, lid wipes and antibacterial sprays.
 This is often discussed alongside proper makeup application/removal practices

 - Blinking exercises, discussion of proper breaks when reading/using computer for long periods, environmental modification

 - Nutrition counseling, including high quality triglyceride (re-esterified) omega-3 supplementation

 - A change in contact lens modality, material, and/or solution care system

-Although there may be a cost associated with any in-office treatments, they are health spending account eligible.
-Our goal is to treat the underlying cause of your Dry Eye disease to keep your eyes healthy and comfortable over the long term.
-Book an appointment today!
+At your follow-up visit(s), your treatment plan will be modified based on improvement of signs and symptoms.
+Although there may be a cost associated with any in-office treatments, they are often health spending account eligible.
+We also offer discounted packages to keep your treatments affordable.
+Our goal is to treat the underlying cause of your Dry Eye Disease to keep your eyes healthy and comfortable over the long term.